 Join The Conversation

-Visit the Moodle site dedicated to facilitating feedback and discussion about the UC Book Project and the 2017 UC Book of the Year, The White Earth by Andrew McGahan.
+Visit the Canvas site dedicated to facilitating feedback and discussion about the UC Book Project and the 2020 UC Book of the Year, Barbed Wire and Cherry Blossoms by Anita Heiss.
 We encourage students and staff to join or follow the conversation.

 Feedback from Staff & Students on UC Book of the Year

 "The "Rosie Project" was a quick read.
 I believe the UC Book of the Year project is a winner.
 Even though "Room" made my skin crawl, and people like Don and Gene in Rosie should be with the dinosaurs (where they belong), I am pleased that the topics of the first three books, so far have not been too dry or conservative."